We're Your Well Pump, Water Heater & Water Softener Professionals!

 Maybe yes … or no.

 If the issue is a well pump, though … then why?
-These pumps break down for various reasons.
+These pumps break down for numerous reasons.
 Age is inevitable.
 Water with high iron content will significantly shorten pump life.

-So will running water for hours in a row, such as filling a pool or watering grass.
+So will running water for hours on end, such as filling a pool or watering grass.
 These pursuits can lower the underground water table which, if it drops too far, can cause the water-cooled pump to overheat.

 The problem could be a plugged iron filter – again, for Keowns homes with high iron content in water.